spaceconcordia/rocketry-performance/documentation/Matlab_Conventions.md

 # Matlab Conventions

 ## Versioning for Matlab Files
+S-function (level 1) blocks shall be used to reference Matlab files so they can be versioned in Git

 ### Background
 - Older versions allowed providing external '.m' file for the *Matlab Function* block in Simulink